rstudio/quillt/inst/templates/issue_template-bug-report.md

 ---
-name: "Open an issue in this repo"
+name: "Bug report"
-about: Give us feedback about your issues or unclear documentation
+about: Report an error or unexpected behavior you saw while using this package
 title: ''
 labels: ''
 assignees: ''